genesistoxical/pruebas/index.md

 * Clean and intuitive interface.
 * Quickly convert multiple images to icons at once, with Drag and Drop feature.
 * Switch between English and Spanish language.
+* Support for .png .jpg .jpeg .jfif .bmp .gif and .svg formats.
 * Customize theme color.
 * Number of images to convert, subtracting three that are shown as preview.
 * Save icons in the same folder (default).
 * Save icons in a specific folder.
 * Saves the configuration to an .ini file (except for switches).
 * Enable and disable Topmost.
-* Generated icons are 16px but include 16, 32, 48, 64, 128, 256 pixel sizes for a high quality icon.
+* Choose between high quality icons with multiple sizes or just 256 px as a single size.
-* Prevents duplication of an image that has been previously added.
+* Prevent duplication of an image that has been previously added.
 * Option to generate tiny icon.
-* Adaptive corners (rounded or simple), depending on the OS version. 🆕
+* Adaptive corners (rounded or simple), depending on the OS version.

 ## Preview
 <picture><img alt="Drop Icons" src="assets/Drop-Icons-v2.gif"/></picture>